hammerheim-game/hammerheim-rules/3-warbands/witch-hunters.md

 1 Witch Hunter Captain
 60 gold crowns to hire
-Driven by fanaticism, Witch Hunter Captains are obsessed with cleansing Hammerheim and bringing the justice of Sigmar to all.
+Driven by fanaticism, Witch Hunter Captains are obsessed with cleansing Mordheim and bringing the justice of Sigmar to all.
 Carrying the edict of the Grand Theogonist himself, they have the divine right to judge and execute warlocks, witches, Chaos worshippers... in fact all who dare to oppose them.